viraj200524/Document-Website-Chat/README.md

 # 🧠 Document and Website Chat Application powered by RAG

 This project is a lightweight Retrieval-Augmented Generation (RAG) chat interface built with **Streamlit** for the frontend and **Python** for the backend.
-It integrates with the **Groq API** to provide intelligent responses to user queries.
+It integrates with the **Groq API** to provide intelligent responses to user queries and also extraction relevant Documents from the Knowledge Base.

 ---